Might & Magic Fates: Turn-Based Battles Meet TCGs

 If you’ve ever wished Hearthstone had more tactical depth or that Might & Magic had a collectible card twist, this game delivers both.
 It’s easy to learn, strategic to master, and most importantly, fun to play.

-While still in development, Might & Magic Fates shows strong potential.
+While most features are still in progress, Might & Magic Fates shows strong potential.
 Once the missing features (Arena, Quests, Battle Pass) roll out, this could easily become one of the most exciting hybrid TCGs on the market.

 ✅ Fresh blend of TCG and turn-based RPG gameplay